SaranyaSajeesh/Power-Bi---Zomato-Dashboard/README.md

   - 🌟 Total Ratings: 148K

--Category-Wise Distribution:
+- #### Category-Wise Distribution:

-Comparison between Veg, Non-Veg, and Others.
+  - Comparison between Veg, Non-Veg, and Others.

-Pie charts or bar graphs used for quick interpretation.
+  - Pie charts or bar graphs used for quick interpretation.

-Year-on-Year Sales Trends:
+- #### Year-on-Year Sales Trends:

-Visual representation from 2017 to 2020.
+  - Visual representation from 2017 to 2020.

-Sharp growth from 2017 to 2018, indicating strong adoption.
+  - Sharp growth from 2017 to 2018, indicating strong adoption.

-Slight dip or plateau in later years possibly due to external factors (e.g., pandemic, market saturation).
+  - Slight dip or plateau in later years possibly due to external factors (e.g., pandemic, market saturation).

 Top Performing Cities: